Storm With Damaging Winds Knocks Out Power To Thousands In Connecticut

-A line of strong storms with damaging wind gusts left thousands without power in Connecticut overnight.
+A strong storm with damaging wind gusts has left thousands without power in Connecticut.

 Click here to sign up for Daily Voice's free daily emails and news alerts.